-- An in-depth knowledge of various sources of crime data (e.g. FBI-based Uniform Crime Reporting system) and analytical skills necessary to evaluate "strengths" and "weaknesses" of crime data reporting - Assessment skills applied to community-police programs and evaluative measures to be applied to the merits of police-sponsored community crime prevention efforts - Knowledge of each component of the criminal justice system police, judiciary, corrections and protective services (private security) - and articulation of various sub-components of the criminal justice system ranging from prosecutor, defense attorney and probation - parole duties to functions performed by public safety offices such as the public defender and sheriff - Knowledge of the role diversity plays in decision-making at all levels of America's criminal justice system - 5.
-Knowledge of the global nature of crime to include the impact of crime and the prosecution of criminal offenders who utilize not only the United States, but also international destinations from Europe to Asia to further a terrorist goal, commit cybercrime, or reap huge profits associated with criminal enterprises - 6.
-Knowledge of stress reduction techniques including a meaningful and consistent physical fitness conditioning program - 7.
-Knowledge of the importance of volunteering one's talents for the overall improvement of one's community - 8.
-Knowledge of the need for uncompromising ethical and moral standards - 9.
-Exemplary written and oral communications skills - 10.
+- An in-depth knowledge of various sources of crime data (e.g. FBI-based Uniform Crime Reporting system) and analytical skills necessary to evaluate "strengths" and "weaknesses" of crime data reporting - Assessment skills applied to community-police programs and evaluative measures to be applied to the merits of police-sponsored community crime prevention efforts - Knowledge of each component of the criminal justice system police, judiciary, corrections and protective services (private security) - and articulation of various sub-components of the criminal justice system ranging from prosecutor, defense attorney and probation - parole duties to functions performed by public safety offices such as the public defender and sheriff - Knowledge of the role diversity plays in decision-making at all levels of America's criminal justice system - Knowledge of the global nature of crime to include the impact of crime and the prosecution of criminal offenders who utilize not only the United States, but also international destinations from Europe to Asia to further a terrorist goal, commit cybercrime, or reap huge profits associated with criminal enterprises - Knowledge of stress reduction techniques including a meaningful and consistent physical fitness conditioning program - Knowledge of the importance of volunteering one's talents for the overall improvement of one's community - 8.
+Knowledge of the need for uncompromising ethical and moral standards - Exemplary written and oral communications skills - 10.
 Excellent information literacy skills

-Program Requirements: The Certificate in Protective Services (Private Security) is designed to improve the job- related skills of the person engaged in protective services duties.
+Program Requirements: The Certificate in Protective Services (Private Security) is designed to improve the job-related skills of the person engaged in protective services duties.
 You will be advised as to which courses are most applicable in your field of interest.
 You must complete a minimum of 43 credits in the curriculum to be awarded a Certificate in Protective Services (Private Security).

 Note: All courses must be approved by the Administration of Justice Program Advisor.
 Graduates of Protective Services and Private Security Training Programs may receive advanced standing credit for some program requirements.
-Additional course credits may be received for relevant and qualified in -service protective services training courses.
+Additional course credits may be received for relevant and qualified in-service protective services training courses.
 Students must be enrolled in the Administration of Justice Program in order to have previous protective services/private security training experiences evaluated.

 Lecture Hours Lab Hours Course Credits

-First Semester
+First S Semes ter

-ENG 111 College Com position I 3 0 3
+ENG 111 College Composition I 3 0 3

-ADJ 100 Survey of Cri iminal Justice 3 0 3
+ADJ 100 Survey of Criminal Justice 3 0 3

 SOC 200 Principles of Sociology 3 0 3

-SDV 100 College Suco cess Skills 1 0 1
+SDV 100 College Success Skills 1 0 1

 Total 10 0 10

+Secon d Sen nester

 ADJ 130 Introduction to Criminal Law 3 0 3

-SOC 235 Juvenile Delinguency 3 0 3
+SOC 235 Juvenile Delinquency 3 0 3

 ENG 112 College Composition II 3 0 3

 SOC 215 Sociology of the Family or

 SOC 268 Social Problems 3 0 3

 Total 12 0 12

-Thire d Semester
+Third Seme ster

 ADJ 150 Introduction to Security Admin.
 3 0 3

 PSY 200 Principles of Psychology 3 0 3

 ITE 115 Introduction to Computer

 Applications & Concepts 3 0 3

 Total 9 0 9

-Four th Semester

-ADJ 227 Constitutional Law 3 0 3

-ADJ 257 Loss Prevention 3 0 3

-SOC 236 Criminology 3 0 3

-HLT 116 Personal Wellness 3 0 3

-Total 12 0 12

-Total Minimum Credits for the Certificate in Protective Services (Private Security)